Prof. Dr. Greg Woolf

 Greg Woolf is an historian and archaeologist specializing in the Roman empire.
 He has published on various aspects of the ancient economy, on ancient literacy, on Roman religion, on late prehistoric Europe and on ancient history in the very long term.
 His current projects include work on migration and mobility in the ancient world and on the resilience of ancient cities.

 Greg Woolf has degrees from Oxford and Cambridge and between 1989 and 1998 held fellowships at various colleges in the two universities.
 In 1998 he became Professor of Ancient History at the University of St Andrews in Scotland.
 He has held visiting positions in Brazil, France, Germany, Italy, Spain and the United States.
 He is a Fellow of the Society of Antiquaries of Scotland, of the Society of Antiquaries of London and of the British Academy, and a Member of Academia Europea.

 Since January 2015 he has been Professor of Classics in the University of London and Director of the Institute of Classical Studies in its School of Advanced Study.
 He is also an Honorary Professor of Archaeology at University College London.
-From July 2021 he will take up the Ronald Mellor Chair of Ancient History at the University of California, Los Angeles.
+Since July 2021 he has taken up the Ronald Mellor Chair of Ancient History at the University of California, Los Angeles.